 Polymer80 anticipates a retail price of $149.99 when they come to market.
 This is in line with the company’s other Glock compatible frames.

 If you’ve never built your own firearm using an 80% lower or frame, you might be surprised at how easy it is.
 It requires time and tools, but can be done as a Saturday project.
 Many guns – from AR-style rifles to 1911 compatible pistols – are made by hobbyists, and are completely legal under federal law.
 Check out my article on the legalities of home made guns without serial numbers for more information.
-If you are ready to jump in and build your own, you can click here and buy one of the Polymer80 frames from Brownells.
 It will be shipped right to your door without any need for the ridiculous fees associated with gun transfers.

 Disclosure